 In 1917, business was brisk, profits were up, and the directors decided to build a new bank building.
-The new building was built of brick and was located just west of the frame building the Bank occupied at the time.
+The new building was built of brick and was located just west of the frame building the Bank currently occupied.
+In later years this building became the Stockman’s Bar and is now part of the Black Jax Building.
 The low bid submitted for the new building was $5,100 by “Howe and Steele”.
 In that year, the Bank declared a 15% dividend and the capital was increased from $20,000 to $30,000.
-In 1937, the Bank moved into its third home on the corner of Main Street and Third Avenue South in the Huxsol Block Building, this followed the liquidation of the First National Bank of Wolf Point.
+In 1937 the Bank moved into its third home on the corner of Main Street and 3rd Avenue South in the Huxsol Block Building, this followed the liquidation of the First National Bank of Wolf Point.

-In 1939, the First State Bank reached a milestone when total bank assets exceeded $1,000,000.
+In 1939, the First State Bank reached a milestone when bank footings were in excess of $1,000,000.
 The number of employees and bank deposits continued to grow and in 1963, construction began on a new bank building located at 111 Third Avenue South in Wolf Point.
-During that same year, the Bank converted to a national banking association and took the new name of “The Western National Bank of Wolf Point."
-In 1964, A.R (Bob) Appelgren was elected President of the bank due to the death of his father, A.V.
-(Al) Appelgren, who had worked in various capacities at the bank since 1916.
+During that same year, the Bank converted to a national banking association and took the new name of “The Western National Bank of Wolf Point”.
+Also in 1964, A.R Appelgren was elected President of the bank due to the death of his father, A.V.
+Appelgren.

-Today’s Western Bank provides service to much of northeast Montana with year-end 2018 assets of $96 million.
+Today’s Western Bank provides service to much of northeast Montana.
 From very humble beginnings in a small frame building with living quarters in the rear, the banking house is now a modern, spacious building, providing ample room for customers.
-Mr. Sherman T. Cogswell would be proud to see the progress his little bank has made since he first opened the doors of the First State Bank to the pioneers and native residents of our community!
+Mr. Sherman T. Cogswell would be proud to see the progress his little bank has made since he first opened the doors of the First State Bank to the pioneers of this community!